Co-operation with peDOCS

-Further services offered to publishing houses: Partner marketing
+Further services offered by peDOCS: Partner marketing

-While the individual co-operation models already offer different marketing options for promoting works and publishing houses already, the DIPF, in its function as a national centre for educational research and educational information which is closely networked with the scholarly community, can provide many further services for supporting the publishing houses in fulfilling their core enterprises. pedocs offers the following services to this end:
+While the individual co-operation models already offer different marketing options for promoting works and publishing houses already, the DIPF, in its function as a national centre for educational research and educational information which is closely networked with the scholarly community, can provide many further services for supporting the publishing houses and other partners in fulfilling their core enterprises. pedocs offers the following services to this end:

 - standardized linkage of each title with www.buchhandel.de;

-- Organization of regular publisher meetings.
+- Organization of regular co-operating partner-meetings.

 Content scope and collaboration with further sociological repositories